Scythe Blades

 Overseas Estimates:

-We do not currently deal with credit cards or other forms of electronic payment.
-The most expedient option is to send us a money order (postal order or bank draft).
-A personal check may take one to two weeks to clear.
-Cash is also fine; please send by registered mail.
+We do not, and likely never will, accept credit cards or other forms of electronic payment.
+If you feel moved to bypass the corrupt banking system, sending cash in an envelope is fine.
+The next most expedient option is a postal money order or bank draft (for US residents: specify an 'International money order').
+A personal check takes one to two weeks to clear.

 1636 Kintore Rd.